 Acid-based chemical stains have been used by decorative concrete contractors for many years.
 They work by reacting with alkalis in the concrete surface.
 This creates a translucent, variegated look.
 Acid stains do a wonderful job in beautifying indoor and outdoor concrete like driveways, concrete floors, pool decks, and counter tops.
 They are resistant to UV rays and wear.
-However, their drawbacks are:
+However, they have a few drawbacks:

-Concrete stains and dyes do not react with the concrete but contain pigments that penetrate into the surface.
+Concrete stains and dyes do not react with the concrete but use color pigments that penetrate into the surface.
 Their common features:

-Concrete stains are a suspension of color pigments.
-This is similar to paints but the stain pigments must penetrate into the concrete instead of staying on the surface, or they would wear or wash off.
+Stains are a suspension of color pigments.
+This is similar to paints but the stain pigments must be smaller to penetrate into the concrete instead of staying on the surface, or they would wear or wash off.
 Concrete stains are typically water-based and have none or a low VOC content.
 Easy and safe application.

 More porous areas will absorb more pigments, making them darker.
 Tighter concrete will absorb less of the stain pigments.
 Hard-troweled concrete requires good surface preparation to open up the surface and make it sufficiently porous.

 Stains provide a vibrant, variegated look on the concrete, similar to acid stains but with many more color options.